Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Introduction

 \section{Introduction}

-In the last decades, attempts to disclose the nature of the interplay between human communities living in different places -- cities, towns, villages -- have been made largely, both from the perspective of social sciences, which analyze contemporary contexts, and in the field of the human past studies.
+In the last few decades, there has been many attempts to identify the nature of the interplay between different human communities.
+The interaction between inhabitants of cities, towns, or villages has been analyzed both in contemporary contexts -- from the perspective of social sciences -- and in history.

-Around 40 years ago, Preston -- one of the first scholars proposing a quantitative approach to the problem -- suggested that ``an appropriate methodology for the study of interaction should focus on movement of people, goods and capital, on social transaction and on the provision of service'' \citep{preston_1975}.
+Around 40 years ago, Preston proposed one of the first quantitative approaches to the problem.
+He suggested that ``an appropriate methodology for the study of interaction should focus on movement of people, goods and capital, on social transaction and on the provision of service'' \citep{preston_1975}.

-Already during the 1970s, and then with more intensity in the last ten years, great attention has been devoted to understand settlement systems through the application of Central Place Theory, locational models, as well as gravitation and other interaction models (see for example \citealp{bevan_and_wilson_2013,nakoinz_2013a,davies_etal_2014,fulminante_2014,palmisano_2017} with references to previous studies).
+Already during the 1970s, but with an increasing intensity in the last ten years, great attention has been devoted to understanding settlement systems through the application of Central Place Theory, locational models, Proximal Point Analysis, as well as gravitation and other interaction models (see for example \citealp{ bevan_and_wilson_2013,nakoinz_2013a,davies_etal_2014,fulminante_2014,palmisano_2017,rivers2011network}, with references to previous studies).

 Such studies usually address settlement hierarchy in terms of relative importance of the sites, trying to figure out to what extent general factors (\eg topography or social-ecological advantages) can explain why some places become more prominent than others.
 Some of these approaches have been developed specifically to be applied to archaeological case-studies.
-The kind of data they take as input are as basic as size and position of settlements, information that is often available to archaeologists.
+The kind of data they take as inputs are limited to size and position of settlements, as that is frequently all that is available to archaeologists.